IQ-EQ Fund Performance Snapshot

 Market

-The IQ EQ Cash Fund returned 0.35% during the fourth quarter, net of management fees, in euro terms.
+The IQ EQ Cash Fund returned 0.11% during the month, net of management fees, in euro terms.

 Key contacts